 Diego Sona is a researcher at the Fondazione Bruno Kessler (FBK) in the Neuroinformatics Laboratory (NILab) and visiting scientist at the Istituto Italiano di Tecnologia (IIT) leading the Biomedical Imaging team at the dept. of Pattern Analysis and Computer Vision (PAVIS).

 His research is on machine learning and pattern recognition methods, with application to various domains, like information retrieval, structured data analysis, computer vision, neuroimaging and biomedical imaging.
-The most significant recent research covers various aspects of the design of automatic tools for animal phenotyping, ranging from video and signal analysis for social and non-social behavior understanding, to the investigation of corresponding neuronal correlates: from functional and structural brain connectivity down to the analysis of meso-scale neuronal network populations.
+The most significant recent research activity spans various automatic methods for animal phenotyping, ranging from video and signal analysis for social and non-social behavior understanding, to the investigation of corresponding neuronal correlates: from functional and structural brain connectivity down to the analysis of meso-scale neuronal network populations.

 He has co-authored more than 60 peer-reviewed publications, published in refereed journals and international conferences and served as reviewer for several international journals and conferences.